carltongibson/notes/source/til/alpine.js/getting-started.rst

     <div x-bind:class="{ 'blue': state }">@class</div>
   </div>

-The `x-data` is what causes the component to de defined.
+The `x-data` is what causes the component to be defined.
 The attribute can be empty, but it's the on-switch, you need it there.

 Then the button toggles the class on the div.